hfloyd/Dragonfly.Umbraco8SiteAuditor/README.md

 *NOTE: You need to be logged-in to the Umbraco back-office in order to access the tools.

-You can edit some of the tools' output via the Partial Views installed in /Views/Partials/SiteAuditor
+You can edit some of the tools' output via the Views installed in /App_Plugins/Dragonfly.SiteAuditor/Views

 ## Resources ##